Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

 \subsubsection{Photogrammetry Approaches for Underwater Scenes.}

-A large body of literature \citep{Prado:3D:2020, Zhang:vslam:2022} has tackled photogrammetry in the subaqueous setting.
+A large body of literature \citep{Prado:3D:2020, ZHANG2022100510} has tackled photogrammetry in the subaqueous setting.
 For instance, \citet{Prado:3D:2020} developed a specialized pipeline for capturing circalittoral rocky shelves, demonstrating that terrain classification can enhance region-based matching accuracy.
 Similarly, \citet{Wright2020UnderwaterPhotogrammetry} assessed the accuracy of SfM pipelines for archaeology-related tasks, such as mapping submerged shipwrecks.
 Their findings indicated that SfM often outperformed Real-Time Kinematic (RTK) surveying for localized applications.
 In another study, ~\citet{Nocerino:coral:2020} incorporated Multi-View Stereo (MVS) to refine the reconstructed geometry following the initial SfM step, effectively mitigating the bowling effect, where large continuous surfaces appear erroneously curved.

 Common issues in underwater SfM revolve around stable pose estimation when the scene lacks strong textures or includes extensive repeated patterns (e.g., sandy seabed).
 Bowling or {doming} arises from marginal pose constraints \citep{Wright2020UnderwaterPhotogrammetry}, where small camera rotations or inaccurate correspondences accumulate into large global errors.
 Although advanced bundle adjustment approaches can alleviate some drift, the presence of refraction or local lighting variations often complicates the inherent assumption of a single pinhole projection model.
 To address these problems, specialized calibration techniques have been introduced.
-Researchers sometimes use multi-camera rigs with known baselines, allowing for direct stereo matching that is more robust to color anomalies.
-Others implement \emph{flat port} or \emph{dome port} calibrations \citep{DIAMANTI2024105985}, explicitly modeling the glass boundary through which images are captured.
-This approach can significantly reduce systematic drift, providing better alignment among images.
+Researchers sometimes use multi-camera rigs with known baselines, allowing for direct stereo matching that is more robust to color anomalies. {Others implement \emph{flat port} or \emph{dome port} calibrations, explicitly modeling the glass boundary through which images are captured.
+The distinction matters: flat ports generally introduce stronger refraction and violate central pinhole assumptions more severely, while hemispherical dome ports often yield better photogrammetric behavior in practice and can approach a single-viewpoint model only when the lens is well centered and aligned with the dome geometry~\citep{Menna:FlatVsDome:2017,She:UnderwaterDomes:2022}.
+Even so, both configurations can bias metric geometry if refractive interfaces are ignored, which is why refractive calibration or ray-based modeling remains important for accurate underwater photogrammetry~\citep{sedlazeck2009rov}.}